 Systems engineering (SE) cuts across the traditional engineering departmental structure as a discipline that studies systems—be they electrical, mechanical, chemical, biological, or involving business processes and logistics—through information, decision, and control sciences.
 The systems engineering program provides a unique curriculum for students with these interests as well as extensive research opportunities through the interdisciplinary Center for Information & Systems Engineering (CISE) and its industry connections.

-Systems Engineering is a cross-disciplinary program, offered by the College of Engineering in cooperation with faculty from the Graduate School of Arts & Sciences and the School of Management.
-The program integrates courses from Engineering, Computer Science, Mathematics, and Management.
+Systems engineering is a cross-disciplinary program, offered by the College of Engineering in cooperation with faculty from the Graduate School of Arts & Sciences and the Questrom School of Business.
+The program integrates courses from engineering, computer science, mathematics, and management.
 Students in the program have access to these units’ state-of-the-art computational and experimental facilities.

-The Systems Engineering program offers an undergraduate minor as well as Master of Engineering, Master of Science and Doctor of Philosophy degrees.
+The systems engineering program offers an undergraduate minor as well as the Master of Engineering, Master of Science, and Doctor of Philosophy.
 Through coursework, collaborative training projects, and dissertation research, students will learn to apply analytical, computational, and mathematical methods to all aspects of modern technology that require sophisticated modeling and intelligent information processing for design, management, and control.
-Students will receive instruction in communications and ethics as appropriate to the social impact and implications of Systems Engineering.
+Students will receive instruction in communications and ethics as appropriate to the social impact and implications of systems engineering.